Functions and Responsibilities of Boar ...

 Debtholders, also known as lenders, provide a company with finite-term financial capital.
 In return, the issuers agree to make regular interest payments and repay the principal on predetermined dates.

-Lenders do not possess decision-making authority within the corporation.
-Still, the terms of the debt agreement can safeguard them by establishing financial requirements and legal claims on specific company assets if the debt is not repaid according to the agreed terms.
+Lenders do not possess decision-making authority within the corporation but can use debt agreements to safeguard themselves by establishing financial requirements and legal claims on specific company assets if the debt is not repaid according to the agreed terms.

 On the other hand, equity investors contribute permanent capital to the company.
 Issuers typically do not commit to providing future dividends or repayments to shareholders.
-Instead, equity represents a residual claim on the company’s cash flows, meaning whatever is left after expenses, investments, and debt obligations have been satisfied.
-The distribution of cash to equity investors is subject to the board of directors’ discretion.
+Instead, equity represents a residual claim (residual meaning whatever is left after expenses, investments, and debt obligations have been satisfied) on the company’s cash flows, subject to the board of directors’ discretion.

 Unlike debtholders, equity investors hold voting rights in crucial company matters, such as selecting the board of directors responsible for appointing and overseeing management.